einsteinpy/blog.einsteinpy.org/_posts/2019-03-19-Application-for-SOCIS-2019.md

 ---
 layout: post
-title: Application for SOCIS 2019
+title: We have applied to SOCIS!
 subtitle: EinsteinPy has applied as an organization in ESA's SOCIS-2019
 gh-repo: einsteinpy/einsteinpy
 gh-badge: [star, fork, follow]